 Ranch Road 337, between Camp Wood and the town of Leakey, has been referred to as one of the most scenic drives in Texas.
 With a winding road that twists through hilly scenery, this road has become a popular destination for motorcyclists and motorists alike.
 The road actually climbs to some of the highest elevations in the region.
 If you want to travel further, complete not just RR 337 but also 335 and 336.
 Together, these three roads are referred to as the Twisted Sisters.
 For even more fall scenery, drive south to Garner State Park, which is only 10 miles south of Leakey, since it’s the perfect destination for a fall camping trip.

 For those who don’t mind a lengthy road trip, head to Big Bend National Park.
-This arid and desert environment truly offers a mountainous, remarkable landscape.
+This arid and desert environment truly offers a mountainous, remarkable landscape and a number of beautiful hiking trails for those who like to explore by foot.
 One of the more popular scenic drives in the area is Ross Maxwell Scenic Drive.
 This road is only 30 miles long but passes along many scenic overlooks, such as Mule Ears Overlook and Santa Elena Canyon.
 The Santa Elena Canyon should not be missed as the cliffs rise 1,500 feet above the Rio Grande River.
 The fall months are a great time to visit this area too because of the cooler temperatures.
 Do watch your speed limit because this area is teeming with wildlife.

 One of the best places to visit in Texas during the autumn months is Palo Duro Canyon State Park.
 To actually view the canyon and all its glory, take a scenic drive on Texas State Highway 207.
 This 48-mile stretch of road runs between Claude and south of the town of Silverton.
 Catch glimpses of the second largest canyon in the United States, dubbed the “Grand Canyon of Texas,” along with views of the changing cottonwood trees that add bursts of yellow to the canyon landscape.
 Make sure to stop along the turnarounds to snap a great picture of this stunning Texas scenery.